chmykh/apl-life/README.md

 There is nothing related to functional programming in FORTH.
 But as we know the FP is a powerful paradigm we will implement some of its features here.
 Namely: currying, runtime function composition, and closures.

-Currying is implemented by binding together a function and its last arguments.
+Currying is implemented by binding together a function and its last argument.

 Here is how such binding looks like if done at compile time:
 ```